Isospectral metrics on weighted projective spaces: Examples of isospectral bad orbifolds

 \subsection{Nonisometry}

-In this section we will show that if $j,j^\prime$ are not equivalent and at least one of them is generic in the sense of Definition \ref{definition:isomaps}, then the corresponding metrics $g_\lambda$ and $g_{\lambda^\prime}$ on $\O=\O(p,q)=S^{2n+1}/S^1$ are not isometric.
-The results on non-isometry in this section together with Proposition \ref{proposition:isomaps} and Theorem \ref{theorem:isoorbis} will finally imply the main result of this paper:
+In this section we will argue that if $j,j^\prime$ are not equivalent and at least one of them is generic in the sense of Definition \ref{definition:isomaps}, then the corresponding metrics $g_\lambda$ and $g_{\lambda^\prime}$ on $\O=\O(p,q)=S^{2n+1}/S^1$ are not isometric.
+This will be a consequence of Proposition \ref{proposition:example-NG} and the nonisometry criterion in Section \ref{subsection:general-nonisometry}.
+Together with the results from Subsection \ref{subsection:isometrics} we will finally obtain the main result of this paper (Theorem \ref{theorem:maintheorem}).

-\begin{theorem} For every $n\ge 4$ and for all pairs $(p,q)$ of coprime positive integers there are isospectral families of pairwise non-isometric metrics on the orbifold $\O=\O(p,q)$, a weighted projected space of dimension $2n\ge 8$, which is a bad orbifold for $(p,q)\ne (1,1)$. \end{theorem}

-Some of the arguments below are based on ideas in \cite{rueckriemen06}.
+Some of the arguments below are inspired by ideas in \cite{rueckriemen06}.
+(However, we do not use concrete results due to a mistake in \cite[Remark 5.9]{rueckriemen06}, compare the first step in the proof of Proposition \ref{proposition:example-NG}.)
 Before we can use the criterion from Proposition \ref{proposition:nonisometry}, we need some preliminary observations.
+Proposition~\ref{proposition:example-NG} will then be a consequence of Lemmas \ref{lemma:Oab} and \ref{lemma:DinE}.
 As usual, we will use the canonical metrics and the corresponding submersion metrics unless otherwise stated.

 Let $\widetilde{T}=(S^1)^2$ act on $\C^{n-1}\setminus\{0\}\times(\C^*)^2$ by multiplication in the last two components and consider the following isometric $S^1$-actions, where $\sigma\in S^1\subset \C$, $u\in\C^{n-1}\setminus\{0\}$, $v\in(\C^*)^2$, $a,b\in\R_{>0}$: \begin{itemize} \item On $(\C^{n-1}\setminus\{0\}\times(\C^*)^2)/\widetilde{T}$ set $\sigma\qak{(u,v)}:=\qak{(\sigma^pu,\sigma^qv)}$. \item On $\C^{n-1}\setminus\{0\}\times\R_{>0}\times\R_{>0}$ set $\sigma(u,a,b):=(\sigma^pu,a,b)$. \end{itemize} With respect to these actions, the isometry